peacefixation/peacefixation.github.io/_posts/2017-08-27-asterisk-vscode.md

 Matching keywords, or a variable definition, or a function call was pretty easy.
 It was harder to match a variable inside a quoted string inside a function call, but it was all possible, and after some trial and error I have it working quite nicely.

-Here's an example of a simple match for a file import:
+Here's an example of a simple match for a file import declaration like `#include extensions.conf`.

     <dict>
         <key>match</key>